wutali/nextjs-netlify-blog-template/README.md

 ## Customization

+This template is just a template and a boilerplate in which users can customize anything after the project was cloned and started.
+The following instructions introduce common customization points like adding new metadata or applying a new design theme.

 ### Styling pages by a customized theme

 All codes related to the blog are under [components](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/components), [pages](https://github.com/wutali/nextjs-netlify-blog-template/tree/master/src/pages) and